IBM/go-sdk-core/CONTRIBUTING.md

      go test -tags=retries
      ```

-  7. Check your code for lint issues:
+  9. Check your code for lint issues:
      ```sh
      make lint
      ```

-  8. Alternatively, to build, test and lint check in one step:
+  10. To build, test and lint check in one step:
      ```sh
      make all
      ```

+  11. Make sure there are no security vulnerabilities by running `gosec`:
+     ```sh
+     make scan-gosec
+     ```

-  9. Commit your changes:
+  12. Commit your changes:
   * Commit messages should follow the Angular commit message guidelines as mentioned above.

-  10. Push your commit(s) to your fork and submit a pull request to the **main** branch.
+  13. Push your branch to remote and submit a pull request to the **main** branch.

 # Developer's Certificate of Origin 1.1